benfugate/clash-war-tracker/README.md

 ### Other

 If you just want to use the python script, you will want to update `config.json` with your api login and clan information.

-You may also need to create a `errors/` and a `backups/` directory
+Do not touch the `OUTPUT_DIR` or `HOME_IS_SRC` variables unless you know what you're changing.

-Then you can just run `main.py` with python3 and it will output the results to the same directory.
+Then you can just run `python3 main.py` and it will output the results to the `www/` directory.

-A crontab will have to be set up if you want to automate the script.
+A crontab will have to be set up if you want to automate the scripts.

 ## Notes

 The docker container will backup the clash.json every day at midnight to `/clash-tracker/backups`, mainly just in case I break something in the code.

+Also at midnight, a helper script `get_active_players.py` will run.
+This script gets the list of players currently in the clan, and will mark any players you have been tracking as not in the clan in the `clash.json` They will also no longer appear on the webpage view, but the data will persist in case they rejoin in which the flag wull be updated.

 If `main.py` fails to run due to an error, the errors get output to `/clash-tracker/errors` which can help diagnose what's going wrong.